A series of free bi-monthly webinars examining topics vital to the future of higher education (scroll down for links to our past webinars).

 It’s been decades since broadband brought classrooms into our homes, making quality education outside of a brick-and-mortar institution a new norm.
-Sally Johnstone and her guests discuss the importance of maintaining a focus on quality in learning outcomes and appropriate support for students in the ever-evolving world of alternative delivery systems and how greater access will address the needs of an agile workforce.
+Sally Johnstone and her guests—Candace Thille, Dale Johnson, and Heather Hiles—discuss the importance of the developing advances in learning science and tools that support students’ greater success.
+They will also discuss the ever-evolving world of alternative delivery systems and how these tools will help address the needs of an agile workforce.

-While “too much data” isn’t really a thing, sorting through what is relevant to whom, what should be in focus at what altitude, and ultimately how to use the vast stores of information at our disposal can often be a dizzying point of contention.
-Rachel Christeson leads a discussion on data visualization and how to avoid some of the rabbit holes you trip over if you try to answer too many (or the wrong) questions.
-She will be joined by two NCHEMS staff members, John Clark and Linda Leyba who are experts at finding data.
+While “too much data” isn’t really a thing, sorting through what is relevant to whom, what should be in focus at what altitude, and ultimately how to use the vast stores of information at our disposal leads to a dizzying array of choices.
+Rachel Christeson and Gina Johnson lead a discussion on data visualization: how to avoid some of the rabbit holes you trip over if you try to answer too many (or the wrong) questions and how to keep the audience for your visualizations in mind as you prepare them.
+They will be joined by two other NCHEMS colleagues, John Clark and Linda Leyba, who will share their expertise at finding publicly available data.